Serenity/JS for WebdriverIO Users

 test/specs/website.spec.ts— a simple Screenplay test usingNavigateandEnsure(same pattern as Step 4)test/specs/swag-labs.spec.ts— a more advanced test interacting with the Swag Labs demo website, using composableTaskdefinitions and the Lean Page Objects pattern

-Run npm install then npm run serenity — the Serenity BDD HTML report lands in target/site/serenity/index.html.
+Run npm install then npm test — the HTML report lands in reports/serenity-js/index.html.

 The password secret_sauce is hard-coded in these examples to keep them simple and self-contained.
 In real-world tests, load credentials from environment variables or a password vault to avoid committing secrets to your repository.